 As an information and digital content delivery company, the majority of our procurement activities are related to the purchase from third party suppliers of IT equipment, office related materials, and professional services.
 Verizon Media also has key agreements with various business partners in relation to search and advertising services, sales operations, technology and intellectual property licensing, and product development, promotion, and distribution.

 In order to provide our services, we contract with a broad range of suppliers including technology solutions providers, professional services organisations, outsourcing specialists, network engineering suppliers and facilities management suppliers.
 Contracting with suppliers, and diligence activities with respect to our supply chains, are conducted primarily by functions at the Verizon Media corporate level.

 As part of our commitment to combating Modern Slavery, we have implemented and enforced the following policies:

-Verizon Media uses the Oath Standards of Business Conduct.
-These standards define our ethical business practices, and are located here: https://www.oath.com/standards-of-business-conduct/
+Verizon Media uses the Verizon’s Code of Conduct which defines our ethical business practices, and is located here: https://www.verizon.com/about/our-company/code-conduct

 Our Supplier Code of Conduct (Supplier Code) defines the ethical business practices that our suppliers must adhere to.
-Verizon Media uses Verizon’s Supplier Code of Conduct, which is located at: https://policies.oath.com/us/en/oath/terms/vendor/supplier-code-conduct/index.html.
-In 2018, our Supplier Code was amended to strengthen our prohibition on forced labor, including through the inclusion of language specifically prohibiting the charging of recruitment fees and the withholding of passports and identity documents.
+Verizon Media uses Verizon’s Supplier Code of Conduct, which is located at: https://www.verizon.com/about/our-company/supplier-diversity/supplier-code-of-conduct.

 4. Due diligence